Felony Criminal Defense Attorneys Serving Killeen

 What you can expect working with the Mary Beth Harrell Law Firm

 When you’ve been accused of a crime, even if you even haven’t been arrested or charged yet, you can’t underestimate your situation or just hope it will go away.
-Even what seems like a minor criminal case can have a ripple effect on your future, and that includes when the truth is on your side.
+A criminal case can have a ripple effect on your future, and that includes when the truth is on your side.
 Our criminal defense attorneys are committed to protecting your rights and working for the best possible outcome for your case.
 When we take your case, you can count on our:

 - Comprehensive understanding of the law.
 The law is sure a lot more complicated than it appears on our favorite television shows.
 We know the small and complex details that can make the difference between a conviction and an acquittal, and we use them all to your benefit.